Barbeque. Beale Street. Graceland. Blues, soul, rock’n’roll.

 In this article, we look at seven things most people know about Memphis, plus another seven things they should know about.

-Memphis is famous for its barbeque.
-Anyone who knows barbeque knows that Memphis is renowned for its slow-smoked pork.
+Memphis is famous for its BBQ.
+Anyone who knows BBQ knows that Memphis is renowned for its slow-smoked pork.
+If you’re looking for all the Memphis BBQ restaurants that should be on your radar, we’ve even put together the Memphis BBQ trail for you!

 Memphis is famous for Graceland, the world-renowned abode of Elvis Presley, which welcomes 500,000 fans of The King each year.